 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-1. Select fresh or defrosted salmon fillets (or other variety) suitable for boiling.
+Select fresh or defrosted salmon fillets (or other variety) suitable for boiling.
 Fish varieties such as cod, haddock, sockeye salmon, tilapia, or trout work well for boiling.
 Ensure that the fish is properly cleaned and scaled, if necessary.

-2. To enhance the taste of the fish, you can start by preparing a flavorful poaching liquid like bone broth.
+To enhance the taste of the fish, you can start by preparing a flavorful poaching liquid like Instant Pot bone broth.
 You can use ingredients like water, herbs, spices, onions, garlic, celery, carrots, and lemon slices to create a tasty broth.
 Simmer the broth for a few minutes to allow the flavors to meld together.

-3. If you’re not using a separate broth, you can season the boiling water directly.
+If you’re not using a separate broth, you can season the boiling water directly.
 Add ingredients like salt, peppercorns, bay leaves, lemon juice, or other herbs and spices to the water to infuse flavor into the fish.

 There are two ways to do this; Poached fish is cooked for longer in liquid at 140 F to 180 F vs. boiling is faster at 210 F or so.
 Your choice.
-A poached salmon recipe will yield a bit more flavor.
+A poached boil salmon recipe will yield a bit more flavor.

-3. The cooking time will vary depending on the thickness and type of fish.
-As a general guidelineyou cook salmon fillets or steaks usually take about 5-10 minutes to cook
+Reduce the heat to a gentle simmer.
+You want the liquid to maintain a low simmer throughout the cooking process.
+The cooking time will vary depending on the thickness and type of fish.
+As a general guideline you cook salmon for about 5-10 minutes

-4. Use a fork to gently flake a small section of the fish off.
+Use a fork to gently flake a small section of the fish off.
 It should easily separate into flakes and appear opaque throughout.
 If it is still translucent or slightly translucent in the center, continue boiling for a few more minutes.

 How to boil fish is a simple and healthy cooking method that allows the natural flavors of the fish to shine.
 With just a few ingredients and careful attention to cooking time, you can enjoy a tender and flavorful boiled fish dish.